 No data are available for uncontested elections – while the candidate may have received nearly 100% of the vote, it might be useful to know the exact percentage as well as the number of votes they received.

-Some of the names in the scraped data did not extract cleanly – names with accents presented a problem when brought into Python.
+Some of the names in the scraped data did not extract cleanly – names with accents presented an encoding problem when brought into Python.

+Data will have to be reshaped prior to incorporation with the primary dataset.
+Rows in this dataset contain information by state-year-district-race (multiple candidates per row) rather than state-year-district-candidate.

 Financial Market Data